niroz11/frontend-lightning-talks/README.md

 27. mike duke: Linters - what, why, how, types?
 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
-30. Hacking the FE interview
+30. niraj-aryal: Hacking the FE interview
 ```

 ---